VynOpenSource/HeightDetection/README.md

 ##### Step1: Clone this folder to you local PC.
+( If in windows, also install MingW for 'make' commands.

 ##### Step2: Open command prompt, run "pip install -r requirements.txt"

 ##### Step3: Now for to download already trained models.

-- Run "make getModel2" for 2 class model
+- Run "make getModel2" for 2 class model in directory ./models.
-- Run "make getModel3" for 3 class model
+- Run "make getModel3" for 3 class model in directory ./models.

 ##### Step4: To test these models: